abdullahsmatrix/get_next_line/Readme.md

 A project from the 42 curriculum that teaches how to read a file line-by-line, manage persistent state across function calls, and handle memory safely in C.

-This project seems simple at first—"just return the next line"—but it introduces some of the most fundamental concepts in systems programming: buffers, static variables, heap allocation, pointer-to-pointer management, and handling multiple file descriptors.
+This project seems simple at first—"just return the next line"—but it introduces some of the most fundamental concepts in systems programming: buffers, static variables, heap allocation, pointer-to-pointer management, and handling multiple file descriptors and so on.

 🚀 Goal

-Implement a function with the following prototype:

-char *get_next_line(int fd);
+Goal is to implement a function with the following prototype: char *get_next_line(int fd);

-Each call returns one line terminated by \n (or EOF), reading from a file descriptor using a buffer of size BUFFER_SIZE.
+Each call returns one line terminated by \n (or EOF), reading from a file descriptor using a pre-defined or user-defined buffer of size "BUFFER_SIZE".

 🧠 What This Project Teaches
 ### 1. Managing Dynamic Memory